20 Nov CAMPING IN FRANCE _ALL THE OPTIONS

 The difference stays in the land resuming its natural function at the end of the season and for at least 6 months.
 This type of accommodation is therefore part of a green and local tourism approach, concerned with preserving natural areas.

 In addition to respecting nature, here you can enjoy a calm stay since the number of pitches is limited to 30.
-Often offered by local farmers and actors, you will be warmly welcomed by people who cherish their regions and their lands.
+Often offered by local farmers, you will be warmly welcomed by people who cherish their regions and their lands.

 You can spot them directly on google map or check the web site if you are familiar with french !